OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 *   Opt in to data collection with Braze Please note that opting out of cookies is device-specific.
 This means that if you delete your cookie or use a different computer or web browser, you will need to opt out again.
 When using mobile apps, you can opt out in the app settings.

+IBM Watson Campaign Automation

+We would like to show you content that is tailored to your interests.
+We show this content on our websites or in e-mails.
+To do that, we use the 'IBM Watson Automation' service to collect your usage data.

+You can enable or deactivate this data collection by IBM Watson Automation.
+We recommend you enable it so we can keep providing you with relevant content and with useful tips and information about XING solutions.

+*   Opt in to data collection with IBM Watson Campaign Automation Please note that opting out of cookies is device-specific.
+This means that if you delete your cookie or use a different computer or web browser, you will need to opt out again.

 Wingify/VWO

 We use a tool called VWO to run A/B tests.
 You can opt out of this kind of web analysis here